- Home

 Upon successful completion of this program, a student should be able to:

-- Apply theoretical basis of computer science to solve a range of practical problems
+- Apply Foundational Knowledge: Utilize the theoretical foundations of computer science to effectively solve a wide range of practical problems.

 Accreditation and Recognition